 Robin (Tim Drake) and Secret from the Young Justice comic.
 Robin/Secret fans kept on sending letters to the editor about how they want them to end up together, despite the fact that Robin was never interested in any of his female team members and it looked like Secret's crush was unrequited.
 Finally, Peter David addressed the 'pairing' in issue #30, where Secret finds out about Robin's girlfriend Stephanie Brown, stalks her back to her house and attacks her in a jealous rage.
 After that, Robin kept being oblivious to Secret's feelings for him and she ended up being unstable and went over the dark side in the last few issues — which resulted in her attacking Stephanie for the second time.
 If this isn't ship sinking I don't know what it is.

-The infamous One More Day storyline broke up Spider-Man and Mary Jane Watson, a couple that had been married for roughly twenty years in real time, so Spider-Man could back to being a swinging bachelor.
+Marvel has attempted to break up Spider-Man and Mary Jane Watson many times.
+They tried The Clone Saga, then they tried killing MJ in a plane crash, but neither worked for long.
+Then the infamous One More Day storyline broke them up for good, when they had been married for roughly twenty years in real time, so Spider-Man could back to being a swinging bachelor.
 Or at least that's what Marvel claimed; in practice they missed the "swinging bachelor" part by setting him up with Relationship Sue Carlie Cooper.